 What marketers expect is that we marketers must address human emotion when building out a customer experience.
 How we address these emotions can make the difference between brands that survive chaotic times and those that do not.
-But what we don’t take time to do is assess our own emotions about our customers.

 Marketing moves to where consumers convert, so political ads are moving in droves to Facebook.
 When I wrote “How Trump Won” in January 2017, the Trump campaign’s digital director credited Facebook as the fundraising powerhouse.
 Last week, The New York Times’ headline was “How Trump Is Outspending Every 2020 Democrat on Facebook.”